 Deborah Spalding leads the Commonfund OCIO Investment team and oversees the design, tailoring, and implementation of custom investment solutions for clients.
 Deborah serves as a member of the Commonfund OCIO Executive Group and chairs the Investment Committee and the Commonfund Asset Allocation Committee.
 She also leads the firm’s sustainable development efforts.
 Prior to joining Commonfund, she was the Chief Investment Officer for the State of Connecticut’s $30 billion Retirement Plans and Trust Funds.
 Previously, she was a Managing Partner at Working Lands Investment Partners, LLC, an independent investment management firm that invests in rapidly growing environmental markets.
 Prior to that, she held several executive level positions including Executive Vice President and Head of International Investments for Schroders Investment Management N.A. and Managing Director and Head of International Institutional Investments at Scudder Kemper Investments.
 She began her career as an equity analyst at SKB & Associates in San Francisco.
 Deborah received a B.A. in International Relations and Asian Studies from Tufts University and holds graduate degrees from Harvard University, University of California Berkeley and Yale University.
 She is a past Board Chair and a member of the investment committee of the National Wildlife Federation, is an advisory board member of the Center for Business and the environment at Yale, and is a Lecturer in Forest and Ecosystem Finance at Yale.

-George Suttles leads Commonfund’s educational, market research, and professional development activities as Executive Director of Commonfund Institute.
-He also serves as a member of the Commonfund Diversity, Equity and Inclusion Office.
+George Suttles leads Commonfund’s educational, thought partnership, and professional development activities as Executive Director of Commonfund Institute.
+He serves on multiple advisory boards and steering committees, including Intentional Endowments Network’s (IEN) steering committee which provides strategic guidance to the network and chairs the steering committee for the Impact Finance Center’s Diverse Manager Initiative.
 Prior to joining Commonfund, George was a Program Officer at the John A. Hartford Foundation, an independent, national private foundation focused on improving care for older adults.
 Before joining the foundation, he was a Vice President, Senior Philanthropic Relationship Manager at U.S. Trust/Bank of America.
-In this role he worked with private and institutional clients on issues related to best practices in strategic grantmaking.
-Throughout his career, George has supported the philanthropic activities of leading nonprofits with a focus on healthcare and related missions.
-He is also a member of numerous nonprofit boards, including Odyssey House, Drive Change, and the Support Center for Nonprofit Management.
-Currently, he is on the Adjunct Faculty at the New York University (NYU) School of Professional Studies.
+In this role he worked with private and institutional clients on issues related to best practices in governance and strategic grantmaking.
+He is a member of numerous nonprofit boards including Laundromat Project (Chair) and the New York Foundation, where he serves as Treasurer and chair of the investment committee.
+George is frequently asked to speak on topics concerning fiduciary duty and stewardship, philanthropy, investment governance, Diversity Equity and Inclusion and values aligned investing, among other topics.
+Currently, he is on the Adjunct Faculty at the New York University (NYU) School of Professional Studies, teaching classes on private and corporate philanthropy.
 George received a B.A. from Wesleyan University, an M.A. in Philanthropic Studies from Indiana University Lilly Family School of Philanthropy (IUPUI) and an M.P.A. from Baruch CUNY School of Public Affairs.

 President and CEO, Commonfund OCIO